7 Best Gaming PCs of 2025

 best gaming pc

-Corsair Vengeance i7600 combines hardcore performance and aesthetics in one box.
+Corsair Vengeance i7600 is the mainstream 1440p gaming PC that combines hardcore performance and aesthetics in one box.

 Brand: Corsair | CPU: Intel Core Ultra 7 265K | Graphics: Nvidia RTX 4070 Super | RAM: 64GB DDR5 (32×2) | Storage Capacity: 2TB PCIe 4.0 SSD | Chassis Color: Black | Style: Mid-Tower | Advanced I/Os: Thunderbolt 4 | Operating System: Windows 11 Home